modabas/ModEndpoints/README.md

 A [WebResultEndpoint](#webresultendpoint) can be utilized to abstract the logic for converting business results into HTTP responses of endpoints.
 Configuration and request handling is similar to MinimalEndpoint, but a WebResultEndpoint handler method also has the benefit of having a strongly typed return while having potential to return different HTTP response codes according to business result state.

 This sample demonstrates a GET endpoint with basic configuration and without any request model binding.
-Business result instance returned from handler method is converted to a Minimal Api IResult based response by WebResultEndpoint before being sent to client.
+Business result instance returned from handler method is converted to a Minimal API IResult based response by WebResultEndpoint before being sent to client.

 Have a look at [ShowcaseWebApi](https://github.com/modabas/ModEndpoints/tree/main/samples/ShowcaseWebApi) project for various kinds of endpoint implementations and configurations.